dh4/pywu/README.md

 ### Conky

-PYWU can be used with Conky.
+pywu can be used with Conky.
 An example conkyrc is provided in the examples directory.
 It's recommended to have a script call `pywu fetch` before conky starts and then periodcally from within the conkyrc (the example shows every 15 minutes or 900 seconds).